 - 12 weeks for tenants who have been living in the property for more than 10 years.

 If your Notice to Quit does not give the tenant sufficient time, as required by law, it is unenforceable.
 If your tenants are still within the timeframe of a tenancy agreement they must be in breach of the agreement for you to regain possession.
-You must include specifics of this breach in your Notice to Quit.
-If you do not include details of the breach the court may find that the Notice is not valid and insist you begin the process for gaining possession again.
+You should include specifics of this breach in your Notice to Quit.

-You will not be able to file for a court order for possession of the property until a legally binding Notice to Quit has expired.
+You will not be able to file for a court order for possession of the property until the Notice to Quit has expired.

 Does tenant have a valid tenancy agreement?